 Ethereum (ETH), Aave (AAVE), Chainlink (LINK), Compound (COMP), Shiba Inu (SHIB), Uniswap (UNI), and USD Coin (USDC): We currently support withdrawals to Ethereum addresses (EOA) and contract addresses (smart contracts).

-Ethereum Classic (ETC): We currently support Ethereum Classic addresses that start with “0x” but please note that we do not currently support Ethereum Classic withdrawals to smart contracts.
+Ethereum Classic (ETC): We currently support Ethereum Classic addresses that start with “0x” but note that we don't currently support Ethereum Classic withdrawals to smart contracts.
 If you attempt to withdraw ETC to a smart contract you’ll receive an unsupported address error even if the address starts with “0x.”

 Litecoin (LTC): We currently support Litecoin address formats that start with an “L” (P2PKH), “M” (P2SH), and “ltc1" (Native SegWit/Bech32).
-We do not currently support P2SH addresses that begin with "3.”
+We don't currently support P2SH addresses that begin with "3.”